High-Energy Neutrino Emission from Espresso-Reaccelerated Ions in Jets of Active Galactic Nuclei: Conclusions

-The main findings are as follows: \begin{enumerate} \item For typical baryon densities and photon fields, $pp$ interactions are negligible with respect to $p\gamma$ collisions; moreover, for powerful jetted AGN the most relevant photon field is provided by the non-thermal jet emission, which dominates over the IR dusty torus emission, the optical stellar light, and even the CMB. \item UHECRs are not heavily affected by photodisintegration, even in the most luminous AGNs; the spectrum of the highest-energy particles gets heavier with increasing energy, as reported by Auger \citep{auger14a}.
-This situation is different from that in the more compact blazar region \citep{murase+12,murase+14,rodrigues+21}. \item In general, the expected neutrino flux scales with the AGN luminosity and with the slope of the seed and the reaccelerated CR spectra (Figure \ref{uhe_nu}); the rather flat spectra ($q\lesssim 1.5$) required to explain Auger data \citep[see, e.g.,][]{aloisio+14, taylor14} would maximize the neutrino yield with respect to softer UHECR spectra. \item Even if AGNs sustained the totality of the UHECR luminosity of the universe, their steady neutrino emission could not account for the entire IceCube astrophysical neutrino flux (Figure \ref{uhe_nu-data}).
-A considerable fraction of the IceCube flux could come from the $\beta$ decay of photodisintegration byproducts especially for flatter UHECR injection spectra ($\qi =1$) although it does not explain all the flux. \item For the most optimistic scenarios (flat injection spectra), UHE neutrinos produced inside AGN jets may dominate, or at least be comparable to, the expected flux of cosmogenic neutrinos produced during UHECR propagation across the universe (Figure \ref{uhe_nu-data}). \item In the reacceleration scenario, neutrinos should be released quasi-isotropically which strongly suggests that non-blazar jets that correspond to radio galaxies should contribute to the UHE astrophysical neutrino flux.
+To summarize, the main findings of this paper are as follows: \begin{enumerate} \item For typical baryon densities and photon fields, $pp$ interactions are negligible with respect to $p\gamma$ collisions; moreover, for powerful jetted AGN the most relevant photon field is provided by the non-thermal jet emission, which dominates over the IR dusty torus emission, the optical stellar light, and even the CMB. \item UHECRs are not heavily affected by photodisintegration, even in the most luminous AGNs; the spectrum of the highest-energy particles gets heavier with increasing energy, as reported by Auger \citep{auger14a}.
+This situation is different from that in the more compact blazar region \citep{murase+12,murase+14,rodrigues+21}. \item In general, the expected neutrino flux scales with the AGN luminosity and with the slope of the seed and the reaccelerated CR spectra (Figure \ref{uhe_nu}); the rather hard spectra ($q\lesssim 1.5$) required to explain Auger data \citep[see, e.g.,][]{aloisio+14, taylor14} would maximize the neutrino yield $\geq 10^{17}$eV with respect to softer UHECR spectra. \item For the most optimistic scenarios (flat UHECR injection spectra), UHE neutrinos produced inside AGN jets may dominate, or at least be comparable to, the expected flux of cosmogenic neutrinos produced during UHECR propagation across the universe (Figure \ref{uhe_nu-data}). \item Even if AGNs sustained the totality of the UHECR luminosity of the universe, their steady neutrino emission could not account for the entire IceCube astrophysical neutrino flux (Figure \ref{uhe_nu-data}).
+However, a non-negligible fraction of the source neutrinos in the IceCube band may come from the $\beta$-decay of photodisintegration byproducts, rather than from photomeson production. \item In the reacceleration scenario, neutrinos should be released quasi-isotropically which strongly suggests that non-blazar jets that correspond to radio galaxies should contribute to the UHE astrophysical neutrino flux.
 This prediction is different from models of beamed neutrino emission \citep[e.g.,][]{rodrigues+21}. \end{enumerate}

 Note that CR acceleration and neutrino production may occur in different regions.
 Large-scale jets eventually become subrelativistic, where UHECRs may be accelerated by the stochastic acceleration mechanism \citep{kimura+18,rieger19}.
 However, the photon density is so low that neutrino production there was shown to be inefficient \citep{zm19}.
 On the other hand, AGNs with large-scale jets are embedded in galaxy groups and clusters, where the cosmic rays escaping from the jets can be confined in the intracluster medium for a cosmological time, in which high-energy neutrinos are produced predominantly via $pp$ interactions \citep{fang+18}.
 We defer to a future study the estimate of the neutrino flux expected from nearby sources, such as M87 and Centaurus A, which may be detectable by current/future experiments even if such moderately powerful AGNs were not contributing substantially to the observed flux of UHECRs.